chrisrzhou/unified-doc/packages/react-unified-doc/readme.md

 	onAnnotationMouseEnter?: AnnotationCallback;
 	/** Callback to capture annotation object and mouse leave event */ onAnnotationMouseLeave?: AnnotationCallback;
 	/** Callback to capture selected text and mouse up event.
 The `SelectedText` extends the `Annotation` object, and can be used to updated the `annotations` prop in a controlled manner.
-This callback is disabled if `rehypePlugins` are specifieds */ onSelectText?: (selectedText: SelectedText, e?: MouseEvent) => void;
+Note that the this callback may not behave correctly if plugins modify the text content of the document since the callback is applied in relation to the source content. */ onSelectText?: (selectedText: SelectedText, e?: MouseEvent) => void;
 }
 ```